Sunbertrs/Lenovo_Miix720_Hackintosh/README.md

 New Opencore EFI maintaining for Lenovo Miix 720.

-[The another repository on Github](https://github.com/jennie26/Lenovo-Miix-720-Hackintosh) has stop its maintaining and keeps at Opencore 0.62 version.
+[The another repository on Github](https://github.com/jennie26/Lenovo-Miix-720-Hackintosh) had stopped its maintenance with an older Opencore 0.6.2 version.

-Now this repository will continue the support for Lenovo Miix 720.
-But there's some difference between that, my level of completion may not be high as its, altought I can't boot its EFI on my device.
+However, this repository now provides newer support for the Lenovo Miix 720.
+But there are some differences between the two, my level of completion may not be high as the older one.
+(Although I can't boot its EFI on my device)

-Current Opencore version: `1.0`
+Current Opencore version: `1.0.0`

 ## Specs